thiago-glissoi/FFF-Line-Segmentation/readme.md

 ![Figure 1 - Points segmentation results in the workspace](Example/Segmentation%20index%20mode%20workspace.png)

 Opening each table, it is possible to observe that the point segmentation mode generates three columns for each geometric feature, and two columns for the pattern's separation.
-In regard to the geometric features tables, the first column is the ```duration``` of the feature fabrication, the second column is the first instant index, identified as ```StartPoint```, of the feature fabrication, and the third column is the ```EndPoint``` of the feature fabrication in the default number of samples mode.
+In regard to the geometric features tables, the first column is the ```Duration``` of the feature fabrication, the second column is the first instant index, identified as ```StartPoint```, of the feature fabrication, and the third column is the ```EndPoint``` of the feature fabrication in the default number of samples mode.

 ![Figure 2 - Points segmentation results](Example/Segmentation%20index%20mode%20results.png)